Meet Bill: Plot

-After the sex tape has been viewed by the police, it circulates the bank and local community, furthering Bill and Jess' embarrassment.
-Fearing it could ruin her father's mayoral bid, she tries to conceal the affair and the video from him.

-Bill's successful older brother Sargeant bails him out of jail, and he stays at his place with his husband Paul.
-Fighting about the sex tape with his wife, they go to Chip's.
-After he is rude to Jess, Bill beats him up again, it's again broadcast on TV, and Bill is labeled Chip's "deranged fan."
-Random people frequently yell "Apologize!" at Bill throughout the film, a referring to him punching Chip while yelling "Apologize!" on the air.
+Bill is bailed out by his successful older brother Sargeant, and then stays at his place with Sargeant's husband Paul.
+Bill and Jess, after fighting about the sex tape, go to Chip's.
+When Chip behaves rudely to Jess, Bill beats him up again on live TV and demands an apology, so Bill is labeled Chip's "deranged fan."
+Random people frequently yell "Apologize!" at Bill throughout the film in a reference to this incident.

 Taking up swimming again helps Bill clear his mind, and he continues mentoring the Kid, who admires him.
 A plan is devised to win back Bill's wife.
-Lingerie salesgirl Lucy, flirts with Bill to make Jess jealous.
-Meanwhile, still trying to get the doughnut franchise, as the owners want to meet Jess as co-partner, Lucy acts as his wife.
+Lingerie salesgirl Lucy, at the Kid's insistence, flirts with Bill in front of Jess to make her jealous, and she also accompanies Bill and the Kid to an in-person visit to one of the doughnut franchise locations, posing as Jess.

-Getting his life back, Bill is cutting out sweets, losing weight, swimming daily, mentoring the Kid, and trying to win back Jess.
+Bill continues to work on getting his life back, cutting out sweets, losing weight, swimming daily, mentoring the Kid, and trying to win back Jess.
 At a family dinner, he volunteers to buy fireworks for the picnic where Jacoby will announce his mayoral bid.
 After a fun-filled day, Bill, the Kid, Lucy, and her friend go back to his tent in his brother's back yard, where he gets high and has sex with Lucy's friend.